 That’s not exactly how things unfolded.
 What did happen is that I wrote a totally different kind of novel.
-I veered from my lane, I stepped out of my wheelhouse.
+I veered from my lane, over the rumble strips, and straight into dystopia.
 This unexpected turn started after the 2016 presidential election.
 We all know who won that vote.
 There’s no need to go into the details about the political environment or the situation of our country—then or now.
 You either feel the foreboding or you don’t.
 For me, I sunk into a dark place.
 The dark space I had entered needed to be dealt with and the way writers deal is by writing.
 And so emerged The Culling.

 This novel is like nothing I’ve ever written.
 It’s genre fiction, best described as a dystopian thriller.
 Dystopian fiction is a form of speculative fiction.
 This broad category includes fantasy (Harry Potter series, Lord of the Rings, Game of Thrones), science fiction (Dune, Stranger in a Strange Land), and dystopian (The Hunger Games, 1984, Station Eleven).
 It speculates what a future might be like, and a dystopian future is a dark world where life is extremely difficult because of deprivation, oppression, or terror.
 An authoritarian government is typically in control.
 Technology is used against the population.
 There is often a loss of individualism, environmental destruction, and incessant war.